Volumes could be written about Mr. Terence Ruffle. Never a dull person, Terry made an impression wherever he appeared…

 He was capable of being a deeply caring person.
 Some who knew him might find that a provocative statement, because, being incurably sanguine and confident, he was prone to insensitivity.
 He really didn’t mean to irritate or be utterly self centred or at times narcissistic: it was just part of his natural persona.
 But when he did think things through-how others felt and what they might be going through- he was touched to the core.
 He would freely express concern, and if the situation presented itself, he would act to alleviate the problem.

-He would, however, freely admit that he was the consummate hedonist.
+He would, however, freely admit that he was the consumate hedonist.
 In fact, I’d say that this was his raison d’étre for a large portion of his life.
-It was this attitude in him which made him so much fun to be around, and yet also, at times, so irritating and obnoxious.
+Incredibly, he was capable of eating a curry, smoking a joint, drinking several pints, having sex, watching a zombie movie and listening to ear-splitting music, simultaneously.
+It was this attitude in him which made him so much fun to be around (in my BC days), and yet also, at times, so irritating and obnoxious.
 I know I’m not speaking ill of the dead here: I believe Terry would read this and laugh, and most likely agree with most of what I’m saying.
 He would probably even be flattered.

 I knew Terry from Junior school: he was in my class.
 At age ten, the rest of us thought he looked a little odd (though we probably looked just as odd).
 He had a patch over his lazy eye.
 He rolled his head a little, and when he ran, it wagged from side to side.
 By the time he was thirteen, he was already working at looking like a rock star, and did it pretty well.
 I remember seeing him on his easy-rider bicycle, wearing a stars and stipes t-shirt, and holding an LP, most likely of Jimmy Hendrix or Woodstock.